Tervicke/Tolstoy/specs.md

 ---------------------------------------------------------------------------------------

 ## Examples

-1. #### connection request
-The client socket is connected
+1.#### Acknowledge
+This is a broker only packet send by the broker to indidicate the accepetance of the previous packet , the topic and message data remains same
 Type - 1
+Topic - whatever topic was sent in the packet
+Payload - whatever message was sent in the packet

+2. #### connection request
+The client socket is connected , The broker will start handling the upcoming packets Type - 1
 Topic - Ignored
-Message - Ignored
+Payload - Ignored

-2. #### disconnection request
+3. #### disconnection request
-The client socket is disconnected
+The client socket is disconnected and the broker wont handle any future packets Type - 3
-Type - 2
 Topic - Ignored
 Message - Ignored